 Section 3 of the report detailed the Council's parking related financial and statistical performance during the last financial year.
+It also provided an insight into some of the projects which its parking section staff were involved with during that period.
 The Council hopes that the content of Section 3 will contribute towards achieving the Government's aim of introducing greater transparency and accountability into Civil Parking Enforcement.